What Small Businesses Need to Offer Better Jobs and Keep Talent

 When they understand how what they do every day affects the organization, people are more engaged.
 This knowledge gives people a sense of worth that spurs them on even when times are hard.
 When you’re in the workplace, having a sense of purpose is critical.

-Small businesses can create purpose by showing people how important their seemingly miniscule tasks are to the big picture.
-Let employees know how their work has driven a customer story or won or benefited a community.
-When the job is done right, people take pride in their work, and they feel like a natural part of the company.
+Small businesses can create purpose by showing people how important their seemingly minuscule tasks are to the big picture.
+Let employees know how their work has driven a customer story or benefited a community.
+When the job is done right, people take pride in their work, and they feel like a natural part of the company, reinforcing small business talent retention strategies.

 Better Jobs Build Stronger Small Businesses